Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.

 Read below, to view the current curriculum!

-The Spring 2023 quarter will feature 1 Chronicles (Part II).
-It is an interactive study of the book of 1 Chronicles 12:19–27:8 and has practical help for any Christian.
+The Fall 2025 quarter will feature Proverbs (Part I).
+It is our first interactive study of the book of Proverbs and has practical help for any Christian.

 Class Highlights